AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 _"What?"_ you say?
 Basically we'll just code a function that uses I/O ports to either get the cursor's offset, or set its offset.

+But what if I wanna print a string at a specific line?
+Then I'll code the `print_at` function.
+Oh wait!
+Can you smell that?
+I smell _optimizaiton_!
+Instead of repeating similar codes in both function `print` and `print_at`, we can make that if in `print_at` the column or row is zero or negative then we print directly in the cursor's offset.
+And so `print` uses `print_at` but with `-1` for the column and row.

 > By the way, I still have no idea what an I/O port is.

 > **Fun _(but interesting)_ fact:** An offset is not only the positions of the characters,